chris-straka/bungle/backend/docs/SPRING.md

 # Spring

-### Contexts
+### Context

-The application context or spring container manages beans.
+The application context (or spring container) manages beans.
+Beans are objects that you can DI anywhere.
+It makes for loose coupling and easy tests.
-In a multimodule project, each module can be its own application context.
+In a multi-module project, each module can be its own application context.

-There's also a sessions context, security context, etc.
+There's also a sessions context, a security context, etc.

 ### "Stereotypes"